PiquelChips/DirkEngine-cpp/README.md

 CMake integration, in which case you should look into the usage in your specific editor.

 For everybody else, you can use the CLI version.
-Either run the CMake build and run targets directly or use the integrated [**Makefile**](https://github.com/PiquelChips/DirkEngine/blob/main/Makefile) to run the commands and build the configuration for you.
+Either run the CMake build command and run targets directly or use the integrated [**Makefile**](https://github.com/PiquelChips/DirkEngine/blob/main/Makefile) to run the commands and build the configuration for you.